Kewe63/data-availability/README.md

 <br>

-Avail is a data availability focused blockchain.
-Here is a list of GitHub repo tracking the various development efforts in this regard.
+Avail is a data availability-focused blockchain.
+Here is a list of GitHub repositories tracking the various development efforts in this regard.

 |    Name (with link)    |                                       Description                                       |
 |:----------------------:|:---------------------------------------------------------------------------------------:|